sisrfeng/w3m/README.md

 Fork Note
 ---------
 The original has not been updated for 8 years.
+It's a very solid w3m wrapper for vim.

 I've come to like the utility of an embedded vim browser.
 But this implementation, as old as it is, is showing it's age.

+I've done some basic improvements

+* moving the README into a help file
+* implement (some) of the various bug fixes from other forks
+* moved W3m buffer specific mappings/commands to ``<buffer>`` local commands
+* some Markdown cleanup for this README
+* fixes for search engine mappings
+* added frogfind search, ``frog`` to compliment ``duck``.
+Frogfind specifically reformats results for text based browser (using a port of mozilla's Readability library).

+I've also made some more specific changes for my tastes:

+* limit word wrap to 80 characters for readability (with option to disable)
+* Changes to the W3m command namespace, adopting Tim Popes ``:V`` ``:T`` convention.
+I've always found the finger combo of 1) shift-w followed by the reach of 3 harder than it needs to be to type in a command.

+Most of the rest of this doc is a cleaned up version of the original doc.

 Description
 -----------